GS Acquisition Holdings Corp II shareholders approve combination with Mirion - ExBulletin

 GS Acquisition Holdings Corp II shareholders approve combination with Mirion

-NEW YORK–(COMMERCIAL THREAD) – GS Acquisition Holdings Corp II (GSAH) (NYSE: GSAH) today announced that its shareholders have approved the proposals that constitute the conditions for closing the previously announced business combination with Mirion Technologies, Inc. (Mirion or the Company) at a special general shareholders’ meeting held today.
+NEW YORK, October 19, 2021– (COMMERCIAL THREAD) – GS Acquisition Holdings Corp II (“GSAH”) (NYSE: GSAH) today announced that its shareholders have approved the proposals that constitute the conditions for closing the previously announced business combination with Mirion Technologies, Inc. (“Mirion” or the “Company”) at a special meeting of shareholders held today.
 A Form 8-K disclosing the full results of the vote should be filed with the Securities and Exchange Commission.

 The deadline for GSAH shareholders to withdraw their election to repurchase their shares in the business combination will be Tuesday, October 19, 2021 at 5:00 p.m.
 EST. Shareholders who wish to withdraw a redemption request should contact GSAH’s transfer agent, Continental Stock Transfer & Trust Company, by email at [email protected]